A Quick Guide to Flagstaff, Arizona: Gateway to Awesome

 "Feed me!"
 The Salt River will gladly accept anything you have to offer.

 I reasonably expected a disappointed response to my minor mishap.
-But being the relatively gnarly dudes they are, my buddies actually seemed rather excited by the idea of a primitive wilderness experience.
+But my buddies actually seemed rather excited by the idea of a primitive wilderness experience.

 So we lived like savages.